 Riviera Project (not the final title) is a book for students of design (automotive and otherwise) and most certainly for Riviera fans.
 It is a complete study of all eight generations of the 1963-1999 Buick Riviera, placing them within their times, context, and competition.

-As of late July 2021, the 168-page book includes three appendices, an annotated bibliography, an index, 36 tables, and over 110 photos and illustrations, most of them in color.
+As of mid September 2021, the 172-page book includes three appendices, an extensive annotated bibliography, an index, almost 50 charts and tables, and over 100 photos and illustrations, most of them in color.